Targeting Your Global Ad Campaign: Translation, Localization, and the Global Accent

 Are there specific accents and dialects that are characteristic of the group you are targeting?
-For instance, ‘Spanish’ for an audience in Mexico is different than Spanish for those in Spain.
+For instance, Spanish for an audience in Mexico is different from Spanish for those in Spain.
 Be sure to be as specific as you can when describing your voice over job to potential voice actors.

-It can be very common for advertisers in the US to translate their ads into Spanish to appeal to the large Spanish speaking audience in the United States (and often, beyond!).
+It can be common for advertisers in the US to translate their ads into Spanish to appeal to the large Spanish-speaking audience in the United States.

 For an example on how others are navigating the age and language question, you can check out this article on how agencies in the United States are targeting Spanish-English Millennials.